improbable-eng/kedge/docs/kedge.md

 NOTE:
 - backend name is always in form of `<service>_<namespace>_<port-name>`
-- if no name is provided or name is not in form of grpc- or http- it is silently ignored (!)
+- if no port name is provided or port name is not in form of grpc- or http- it is silently ignored (!)
-- TargetPort can be in both port name or port number form.
+- TargetPort can be in both (pod) port name or port number form.
-- no check for duplicated host_matchers in annotations or between autogenerated & base ones (!)\
+- no check for duplicated host_matchers in annotations or between autogenerated & base ones (!)
 - no check if the target port inside service actually exists.